Classes and workshops for the community

 Our classes are intended for and open to the public.
 You do not need to be an ASU student to attend.
 Class sizes are kept small—usually between 8 and 16 students—in order to maximize the amount of instruction and to develop closer relationships between students, faculty, and the class as a whole.
 Individual classes range from single afternoons to multiple weeks.
 Classes are taught by local and visiting faculty and are offered at various times throughout the year.
 While individual costs vary depending upon the content and duration of the course, classes usually cost between $39-$250, with a number of discounts available for various sectors of the community.

-Wednesday | June 5, 2024 @ 5:30 pm - 7:30 pm via Zoom
+Two Tuesdays | September 10 and 17, 2024 @ 5:30 pm - 7:30 pm via Zoom

-Virtual with Mer Norwood
+Virtual with Jodie Hollander

 Sign up